How to Remove Sticker Residue Quickly and Effectively

 If you want to get sticker residue off wood, glass, or plastic, dab peanut butter on the spot and let it sit until the sticker residue softens.
 Use a clean rag to lift off the peanut butter as well as the residue.

-WD-40.
-WD-40 has a lot of uses, and removing sticker residue is one of them.
-Spritz WD-40 onto the sticker spot and let it sit for several minutes.
+WD-40: WD-40 ($6, The Home Depot) has a lot of uses, and removing sticker residue is one of them.
+Spritz the solution onto the sticker spot and let it sit for several minutes.
 Then use a rag to wipe away the residue.

-Canola or olive oil.
-Apply cooking oil to the sticker residue to soften.
-Scrape away the remainder with your fingers, a plastic scraper, or a plastic knife, or rub with a clean rag.
+Canola or olive oil: Apply cooking oil to the sticker residue to soften.
+Scrape away the remainder with your fingers, a plastic scraper, or a plastic knife.
+You can also try rubbing with a clean rag.
 After the sticker residue has been removed, simply wipe away the excess oil.